Kyrobi/Cynagen/Files/Contributing.md

 At the moment in time, you can only contribute to the wiki.
 This is how you contribute:

-1. On the main page, go into the **Wiki_Files**.
+1. On the main page, go into the **Files**.
 In here, it contains all the docs for the Wiki.

 2. Click on the file that you would like to propose a change to (contribute).